 This function determines whether the specified optional name specified by optName is defined as a named range.
-If it is not, it appends a message specified by msg to the informational message specified by info_msg to act as the informational message.
-If optName is defined, this function does not alter the original informational message.
+When it is not, it appends a message specified by msg to the informational message specified by info_msg to act as the informational message.
+When optName is defined, this function does not alter the original informational message.
 This function is primarily used in the Validate() function to check the named ranges.

-Table 14 describes the parameters that you must provide values for in the Public Sub CheckOptionalName syntax.
+The following table describes the parameters that you must provide values for in the Public Sub CheckOptionalName syntax.